DUR6NA/Odyssey/README.md

 - **Live game state** — Health, Money, Hunger, Thirst, and Energy are tracked every turn and surfaced in the sidebar.
 - **Automatic Game Codex** — An NPC Ledger and Location Ledger populate themselves as your story unfolds, giving you a durable reference for every person and place you encounter.
 - **Multiple themes** — Dark Mode, Light Mode, Frutiger Aero, Starry Night, and Matrix, plus configurable typography and accessibility options.
+- **Voice narration (TTS)** — Listen to every turn of narration.
+Plug in any of four providers — a self-hosted [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI) server, OpenAI, Google Cloud TTS, or xAI Grok — with a shared control for playback speed (0.5x–2.0x) and per-provider voice selection.
+Kokoro additionally supports **weighted voice blending**, letting you mix multiple voices into a single custom narrator.
 - **Save management** — Named saves, plus one-click Import and Export for sharing or backing up campaigns.
 - **Native desktop app** — Built on Tauri.
 Small footprint, fast startup, and no web server or browser required.